-- ROCOF, POFOD, Availability, MTBF

-- Can be either absolute or average.

-- "ROCOF must be < 2 failures/day."

-- "The average ROCOF must be < 2 failures/day."
+- ROCOF, POFOD, Availability, MTBF - Can be either absolute or average. - Every time scenario evaluated, ROCOF must be < 2 failures/day. - Across all evaluations, the average ROCOF must be < 2 failures/day.

 Example Reliability Scenario

 - Overview: A user adds an item to the shopping cart. - System State: The system is operating normally, under normal load (500 concurrent users).
 The shopping cart is empty. - Environment State: The environment is operating normally, with standard network connectivity. - External Stimulus: A user selects the "add to cart button" with the quantity set to "1". - Required Response: The item is successfully added to the shopping cart.
 The number of items displayed on the cart icon is incremented by one. - Response Measure: The average ROCOF is 0.015 (15/1000 requests).